 Getting pregnant after a miscarriage is not difficult.
-In fact, the likelihood of pregnancy immediately after a miscarriage is only lowered by five per cent.
-In the past, it was believed that becoming pregnant within 6 months of a miscarriage was linked to complications like stillbirth and toxaemia.
+The likelihood of pregnancy immediately after a miscarriage is only lowered by five per cent.
+In the past, it was believed that becoming pregnant within six months of a miscarriage was linked to complications like stillbirth and toxaemia.
 However, modern studies show that there is no risk associated with pregnancies immediately after having a miscarriage.

 If pregnancy tests show a positive result consistently after you have undergone a miscarriage, the best thing to do is seek your doctor’s recommendation.
 In most cases, this is a false positive test and will have no complications.
-However, as explained in the article, there are some rare possibilities that can have a severe impact on your health.
+However, as the article explains, some rare possibilities can severely impact your health.
 Getting a thorough examination is essential.
 Further, if you observe continuous bleeding, vaginal discharge, fever or pelvic aches, consult your doctor, as this might indicate an infection.